kyokang1/time-tracker/README.md

   + Python 3.7
   + Pip

 ### Installation

 Install pip command to install the packages required to run the program.
 You can run the following command in command line:
 ```
-pip install pytest # (only if you'll be writing tests)
 pip install -r requirements.txt
 ```